Thor (Ultimate Marvel): Principle and ratio

+The Ultimates

 In The Ultimates, when General Nick Fury contacted Thor about joining the Ultimates, Thor refused to work for the military-industrial complex that he detests.
 When the Hulk appeared in Manhattan, Thor refused to assist unless the President doubled the foreign aid budget.
 Not long after the Ultimates confronted the Hulk, the President relented and Thor appeared in time to save Captain America from Hulk.
 Following the battle, Thor became good friends with Tony Stark and Steve Rogers, pledging his support whenever lives are in danger.
 Over dinner, he explained his origins to Stark and Rogers and insisted that he is the real Thor.
 Soon thereafter, Thor was briefed on the Chitauri and sent to investigate a suspected Chitauri base in Micronesia.
 They were saved by Iron Man's force field after they discovered the base abandoned and ready to explode.
 Once a Chitauri fleet appeared in Arizona, Thor brought the survivors there.
 He and Iron Man then provided air support against the Chitauri spacecraft until the Air Force arrived.
 After Iron Man asked Thor to help him dispose of the Chitauri bomb that would obliterate the entire solar system, Thor teleported it to the wastes of Náströnd, a deserted world in the Asgardian cosmos where its detonation caused only a small ripple in our space-time.

+Ultimate War

 In Ultimate War, Thor appears as a member of the Ultimates, retrieving the dead with Iron Man after the attack in issue one.
 When Magneto attacks the Ultimates, he says he is surprised to see Thor with the Ultimates, and asks him if he thinks he can change them.
 Thor throws Mjolnir at the Master of Magnetism, but Magneto manages to stop it an inch from his helmet and throws it back at Thor, sending him through a wall.
 Thor joins the Ultimates in attacking the X-Men later on; he fights Storm but is defeated by Colossus.

+Ultimates Six

 In Ultimate Six, Thor appears with the Ultimates while bringing in Kraven the Hunter, although he refuses Captain America's requests to catch Kraven or bring him back when they arrive to bring him in for illegally tampering with his DNA.
 He is seen aiding in reconstruction efforts in Bosnia when summoned following the Six's breakout.
 Thor defeats Electro and Kraven the Hunter during the climactic battle at the White House.

+Ultimate Secret

 In Ultimate Secret, Thor and Iron Man escort the Fantastic Four to Nevada.
 When the Kree attack the base, Thor, Black Widow, Johnny Storm, and Thing fight off the aliens.
 As he is idolized by Johnny Storm and Ben Grimm, he fraternizes with them and orders Carol Danvers to prepare a keg of beer for after the battle.